MohdRas/docker-basics/README.md

                 - ME_CONFIG_MANGODB_ADMINPASSWORD : password
                 - ME_CONFIG_MANGODB_SERVER : mangodb
 # Volumes
+    -docker volume create	 - Create a volume
+	-docker volume inspect	- Display detailed information on one or more volumes -docker volume ls	- List volumes
+	-docker volume prune	- Remove unused local volumes -docker volume rm	- Remove one or more volumes -docker volume update	- Update a volume (cluster volumes only)
   - Volumes is used as data persistence for databases and other statefull applications.
   - The data of a container is stored in its virtual file system.
 It is not-persist.
   - when we start a container, a FRESH virtual file system is created.
 Hence data lost.